bytecodealliance/bytecodealliance.org/_posts/2022-09-13-security-and-correctness-in-wasmtime.md

   emit explicit bounds checks, we additionally emit mitigation code that prevents speculated accesses from escaping the linear memory.

-* We've implemented support for some hardware control-flow integrity features, such as [BTI on aarch64], which help mitigate some Spectre attacks.
+* We're implementing support for hardware control-flow integrity features which could help mitigate Spectre attacks, such as [BTI on aarch64].

 [BTI on aarch64]: https://github.com/bytecodealliance/rfcs/blob/main/accepted/cfi-improvements-with-pauth-and-bti.md